matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **9. Does Google Cloud Platform offer its own tool for building containers.**

-- Yes; the GCP-provided tool is an option, but customers may choose not use it.
+- Yes; the GCP-provided tool is an option, but customers may choose not to use it.

 **10. Where do your Kubernetes Engine workloads run?**